Last Updated on May 25, 2023 by admin

 7. Shelter

 If weather conditions change, or if you find yourself spending the night in the forest, you will need shelter.
-This lightweight survival tent is waterproof and windproof.
-It weighs just 8.7 ounces, so it’s easy to bring along on any hike.
-You can purchase the tent here.
+We recommend packing a lightweight survival tent that is waterproof and windproof.
+We’ve found survival tents that weigh less than 9 ounces, so it’s easy to bring along on any hike.

 8. Extra Food